hckmd/hckmd.github.io/projects/inhibitors-and-enablers.md

     </div>
     <p>
         The different inhibitors and enablers in that category will then appear.
-        The inhibitors are prefixed with a '-' sign and inhibitors are prefixed with a '+' sign.
+        The inhibitors are prefixed with a '-' sign and enablers are prefixed with a '+' sign.
         You can click the inhibitor and enablers to see a description of it, as well as a quote relating to that inhibitor or enabler from the teacher interviews.
     </p>
     <div class="row">